About CMU

 OfficeC162

 Jerry Buckland is Professor of Economics and International Development based at the Redekop School of Business at Canadian Mennonite University.
-Before that time he was a socioeconomist for an NGO in Bangladesh for five years.
+He was faculty member in International Development Studies (IDS) at Menno Simons College, based at the University of Winnipeg, from 1994 to 2023.
+For shorter periods of time he was the College Dean, the UofW Acting Director of the Masters in Development Practice program, and the IDS Coordinator.
+He has been a visiting professor at Central Queensland University (Cairns), RMIT (Melbourne), and the Bangladesh Institute of Development Studies (Dhaka).
+From 1986 through 1992 he was active as socioeconomic researcher in rural Bangladesh.
 Jerry’s research and teaching are in an area that encompasses community-economics and includes financial wellbeing studies (micro-finance, financial inclusion, financial literacy), research and evaluation methods, community-based development, and rural and Indigenous Peoples’ development.

 Areas of Teaching